Crimes and Punishments

 The guard looks over his shoulder towards the manse.
 At last, he shrugs, too.

 Stepping forward, he brings out a rattling keychain, fumbles with the gate.
-A minute later he is sliding the wrought iron portal open.
+A moment later he is sliding the wrought iron portal open.
 Scarlet barely waits for the gate to open wide enough to pass through, and then she is striding forward, pushing the guard aside with a stiff hand on his shoulder even though he’s not even in the way.
 He grunts, but apart from an angry expression that crosses his face briefly, he doesn’t respond.
 The other Companions follow.

 Jake jogs to catch up with Scarlet and then matches her pace up the stairs, staying right on the fierce woman’s shoulder.
 “Scar,” he urges, his tone one of warning.
 “Be cool.”